matomatical/qualtrics/README.md

 interface for building virtual surveys to load through that API.
 See 'Concept' section below for more.

-*Status: Minimally viable.
+*Status: Minimally viable.*
+Documented, but lacking input validation and not systematically tested.
 Un-maintained.
-Not systematically tested.*

 Contents: